 I pursue my love of music not only through my dance work and choreography but also through listening, preferably live and especially to contemporary and world music, whenever I can, and in improving my own playing at home.
 I love stories wherever they can be found, in dance, in theatre, in films, tv and of course in books - no day is complete without reading.
 Recently I have been enjoying pursuing my own writing too!!

 My move to Derbyshire 30 years ago enabled my re-connection with the natural world, living and walking (and swimming!) in the beautiful countryside, and I have made many site relevant pieces in incredible natural sites in the county - work that explores the history, culture and natural majesty of the environment and the lives of local communities.
 I have been deeply involved in my home community, for example through performance programming for Wirksworth Festival and as part of the NOW Regeneration Project, leading on the team that funded and established a skatepark in town.
 I am also proud to say I am a (minor) rebel in Extinction Rebellion, and have also tried to contribute with shouting out the environmental message through "art-ivism".

-I have been involved in the refugee crisis through volunteering at Calais and through giving a home to a young unaccompanied asylum seeker, an experience that hugely enriched my life and taught me so much, and I continue to work with young refugees and to campaign for an equitable and humane immigration system.
+I have been involved in local Anti-Racism work, and in the refugee crisis through volunteering at Calais and through giving a home to a young unaccompanied asylum seeker, an experience that hugely enriched my life and taught me so much, and I continue to work with young refugees and to campaign for an equitable and humane immigration system.